-In particular, we overcome the common drawbacks of existing approaches that make parametric assumptions on the underlying survival structure while also obscuring inter-subgroup variability by operating at the level of aggregate statistics. \ourmethod exploits individual-level deviations in survival with respect to the population in the way it quantifies subgroup exceptionality, achieving a provably more sensitive measure compared to prior work. \ourmethod employs a neural layer whose parameters can be learned to automatically select features and cutoffs along their domains to select members of a subgroup.
-By doing so, \ourmethod effectively results in human-interpretable rules that describe subgroups with exceptional survival behavior as it maximizes subgroup exceptionality using our differentiable objective via gradient-based optimization.

-Extensive experiments on real-world datasets demonstrate that \ourmethod consistently outperforms existing baselines in terms of subgroup exceptionality while also being more efficient.
-In a case study on neck cancer patients, \ourmethod discovers biomarkers that are known to be associated with good resp. poor response to treatment while also identifying novel subgroups that may warrant further investigation.
+We propose \ourmethod, a method for survival subgroup discovery. \ourmethod leverages individual survival functions obtained through non-parametric survival regression, namely, Random Survival Forests.
+In particular, we overcome the common drawbacks of existing approaches that rely on parametric assumptions on the underlying survival structure while also obscuring intra-subgroup variability by operating at the level of aggregate statistics. \ourmethod exploits individual-level deviations in survival w.r.t the population in the way it quantifies subgroup exceptionality, achieving a more sensitive measure compared to prior work. \ourmethod employs a rule learner whose parameters can be learned to automatically select features and cutoffs along their domains to select members of a subgroup.
+By doing so, \ourmethod effectively results in human-interpretable rules that describe subgroups with exceptional survival behavior as it maximizes subgroup exceptionality via gradient-based optimization.
+Extensive experiments on real-world datasets demonstrate that \ourmethod consistently outperforms existing baselines in terms of subgroup exceptionality.
+In a case study on neck cancer patients, \ourmethod finds biomarkers that are known to be associated with good, respectively, poor response to treatment while also identifying novel subgroups that may warrant further investigation.